zfcampus/zf-apigility-doctrine/README.md

 class UserGroup {}
 ````

-We can find all users that belong to UserGroup id #1 with the following query:
+... we can find all users that belong to UserGroup id #1 with the following query:

 ````php
     $url = 'http://localhost:8081/api/db/entity/user';